magento/devdocs/src/cloud/project/project-patch.md

 You can apply patches manually in a local environment and test them before you deploy.

 {:.procedure}
-To apply patches in a local development environment:
+To apply individual patches in a local development environment:

 1. Add the 'QUALITY_PATCHES' variable to the `.magento.env.yaml` file and list the required patches underneath.